egberts/systemd-dhclient/README.md

     active
     inactive

-If systemd-networkd is active, you're good.
+If systemd-networkd is active, you're good to continue.

 ##  Final Step